Kyrio · Kids allowance app

 Does Kyrio issue a debit card?

 No, and that’s intentional.
-Greenlight, GoHenry, and BusyKid all make money from the bank-card part of the product, which is why they cost $5-10/month.
-Kyrio is free because we don’t need to run a card program.
-You pay the kid the way you already pay the kid; we track the balance.
+Greenlight, GoHenry, and BusyKid make money from the bank-card part of the product.
+Kyrio doesn’t run a card program at all — you pay the kid the way you already do, and Kyrio tracks the points and rewards.
+That keeps your family’s money out of a third-party fintech.

 Can I pay allowance that isn’t tied to chores?